-For example, symptoms of alcohol withdrawal include tremor, anxiety, sweating, fast heartbeat, hallucinations, nausea, and sleep disturbances, according to a report in American Family Physician.
+For example, alcohol withdrawal symptoms include tremors, anxiety, sweating, fast heartbeat, hallucinations, nausea, and sleep disturbances.
 Alcohol withdrawal can also create severe symptoms, such as seizures and a life-threatening condition called delirium tremens, making quality alcohol detox programs important.

 Withdrawal symptoms may differ for other substances, such as opiates.
-Per NIDA, opiate withdrawal involves painful symptoms such as aches, muscle tension, chills, stomach cramping, insomnia, anxiety, and depression.
-Drug and alcohol detox programs can make withdrawal from heroin and other opiates more manageable by reducing the effects of some of these painful symptoms.
+Opiate withdrawal involves painful symptoms such as aches, muscle tension, chills, stomach cramping, insomnia, anxiety, and depression.
+Drug and alcohol detox programs can make a withdrawal from heroin and other opiates more manageable by reducing the effects of some of these painful symptoms.

-Beyond drugs for treating general withdrawal symptoms, drug and alcohol detox programs may provide medications that are specific to the substance of abuse.
+Beyond drugs for treating general withdrawal symptoms, drug and alcohol detox programs may provide specific medications to the substance of abuse.
 For example, a patient who is in a detox program for heroin addiction may be treated with buprenorphine or methadone to alleviate withdrawal and lessen drug cravings, per the World Health Organization.
-On the other hand, patients with moderate to severe alcohol withdraw often take diazepam during a detox program, sometimes in large doses to treat complications of withdrawal and prevent serious consequences, which can include death.
+On the other hand, patients with moderate to severe alcohol withdrawal often take diazepam during a detox program, sometimes in large doses, to treat withdrawal complications and prevent serious consequences, including death.